All Saints

 Lift up your hearts.

-Therefore with all the communion of saints we sing your praise:
+and in union with all Creation, we sing your praise:

 Hosanna in the highest.